-Admission into the Visual Communication graduate program is competitive.
-Applicants ordinarily will be expected to hold baccalaureate degrees from colleges or universities of recognized standing prior to registering as graduate students.
-Applicants ordinarily will be expected to hold baccalaureate degrees from colleges or universities of recognized standing prior to registering as graduate students.
+Admission into the MDes graduate program is competitive.
+Applicants will be expected to hold baccalaureate degrees from colleges or universities of recognized standing prior to registering as graduate students.
 Applicants for the master's degree program should have achieved a 3.0 (out of 4.0) grade point average or higher for the baccalaureate degree or have other indicators of outstanding academic performance.
 The Visual Communication Design program at Herron encourages cross-disciplinary research approaches and experiences; and students entering the program are not required to have an established background in design or art.
-However, applicants who do not have a prior educational background in design or professional design experience may be required to successfully complete one or two semesters of foundational pre-graduate studies in design before being accepted to begin the MFA curriculum.
-Foundational pregraduate courses in design may be offered for graduate credit, but the credit hours do not apply toward completion of the 60-credit hour requirements in the MFA degree.
+However, applicants who do not have a prior educational background in design or professional design experience may be required to successfully complete one or two semesters of foundational pre-graduate studies in design before being accepted to begin the MDes curriculum.
+Foundational pre-graduate courses in design may be offered for graduate credit, but the credit hours do not apply toward completion of the 60-credit hour requirements in the MDes degree.
 Decisions regarding admission into the Foundational Pre-Graduate program are made on an individual basis.
-Please visit Herron's website for more information. www.herron.iupui.edu .
+Please visit Herron's website for more information. www.herron.iupui.edu.